 Individual Development Plans

-Why should you draft an IDP?
+Why should your mentee draft an IDP?

 Many departments and programs at Northwestern have created IDP templates that can be used by postdoctoral trainees.
 A few are highlighted below: